What is the Finished Opening for a Bifold Door?

 A properly sized finished opening ensures your door opens and closes without scraping the floor or jamming against the frame.
 It also affects how the door looks in your space.
 When I installed my bifold door, I wanted it to blend seamlessly with the room, and getting the finished opening right was the key to that polished look.

 Another reason the finished opening matters is installation ease.
 If your measurements are accurate, the door will fit like a glove, and you won’t need to make last-minute adjustments or return the door to the store.
-Plus, it saves you time and money—nobody wants to deal with extra trips to the hardware store or hiring a pro to fix a mistake.
+Plus, it saves you time and money—nobody wants to deal with extra trips to the hardware store or hiring a pro to fix a mistake — the same door hardware that came with your bifold kit will need to be swapped or adjusted if the fit is off.

 How to Measure the Finished Opening